AkellaSummerResearch/simulations_ros/README.md

 commander takeoff
 ```

-The camera window will pop up.
-If you close it and want to reopen, type:
+If you want to see the quad's camera, type:
 ```
 rosrun image_view image_view image:=/stereo/camera/left/image_raw
 ```